raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 close gracefully:
-: a normal session shutdown, where the client closes the TCP connection to the server (see {{sessiontermination}})
+: a normal session shutdown, where the client closes the TCP connection to the server using a graceful close, such that no data is lost (e.g., using TCP FIN, see {{sessiontermination}}).

 forcibly abort:
-: a session shutdown as a result of a fatal error (see {{sessiontermination}})
+: a session shutdown as a result of a fatal error, where the TCP connection is unilaterally aborted without regard for data loss (e.g., using TCP RST, see {{sessiontermination}}).

 server:
-: the software with a listening socket, awaiting incoming connection requests in the usual DNS sense.
+: the software with a listening socket, awaiting incoming connection requests, in the usual DNS sense.

 client:
-: the software which initiates a connection to the server's listening socket in the usual DNS sense.
+: the software which initiates a connection to the server's listening socket, in the usual DNS sense.

 initiator:
 : the software which sends a request or a unidirectional message during a DSO